 It’s a perennial question for morning runners: what to eat before running in the morning?

-Whether you’re squeezing in those pre-work miles or you’re simply a morning person, getting those endorphins pumping is a great way to start the day.
+Whether you’re squeezing in those pre-work miles or simply a morning person, pumping those endorphins is a great way to start the day.

 The early bird catches the worm!

-Knowing what foods fuel your body best will make those early runs all the more enjoyable, leaving you feeling energised and ready for the day.
+Knowing what foods fuel your body best will make those early runs all the more enjoyable, leaving you feeling energized and ready for the day.

 What To Eat The Night Before a Morning Run

-Often, the best way to fuel up for a big morning running session is to eat a good dinner the night before.
+The best way to fuel up for a big morning running session is to eat a good dinner the night before.
+You want to choose a meal that is rich in both carbohydrates and protein.

 Some example dinners could be:

-You obviously want to eat until you are satiated but watch out for overeating!
-Eating yourself into a food coma can compromise your sleep quality, meaning that you wake up in a slump and in no mood to run.
+You obviously want to eat until you are satiated, but watch out for overeating!
+Eating yourself into a food coma can compromise your sleep quality, meaning that you might wake up in a slump and in no mood to run.

 Is Eating Before a Morning Run Even Necessary?